tsoding/bm/README.md

 # bm

 Simple compiler ecosystem.
-Includes the backend and frontend for a couple of simple languages.
+Includes the backend and frontend for a couple of languages.

 ![logo](./logo/birch-296x328.png)

 ## Subprojects

-- [bm](./bm) -- VM Bytecode Definitions and Emulators.
+- [bm](./bm) — VM Bytecode Definitions and Emulators.
-- [basm](./basm) -- Assembler for the VM Bytecode.
+- [basm](./basm) — Assembler for the VM Bytecode.
-- [debasm](./debasm) -- Disassembler for the VM Bytecode.
+- [debasm](./debasm) — Disassembler for the VM Bytecode.
-- [bdb](./bdb) -- Debugger for the VM Bytecode.
+- [bdb](./bdb) — Debugger for the VM Bytecode.
-- [bang](./bang) -- Procedural Programming Language that Compiles to the VM Bytecode.
+- [bang](./bang) — Procedural Programming Language that Compiles to the VM Bytecode.

 ## Quick Start